-The Alameda County Area Agency on Aging (AAA) is the primary agent for change that ensures and sustains a life free from need and isolation for all older Alameda County residents.
-Through leadership and collaboration, our community-based system of care will provide services that support independence, protect the quality of life of older Californians and persons with functional impairments, and promote senior and family involvement in the planning and delivery of services.
+The Alameda County Area Agency on Aging (AAA) is the primary agent for change that ensures and sustains a life free from need and isolation for all older Alameda County

 The AAA plans, administers, and coordinates services primarily for persons over the age of 60 under the Older Americans and the Older Californians Acts.
 The following services are provided through contracts with community-based organizations and public agencies: Adult and Alzheimer's Day Care, Brown Bag, Caregiver Support Services, case management, Congregate and Home Delivered Meals, Disease Prevention and Health Promotion Services, Foster Grandparent Program, Friendly Visitors, Health Insurance Counseling, Health Services, Legal Services, Money Management, Monolingual Information and Assistance, Ombudsman, Personal Care, Senior Centers, Senior Companion Program, and Senior Employment.
 The AAA directly provides information and assistance services countywide.